UNISvalbard/AG222/content/lessons/gis/gis.md

 After adding the Feature Class, you may add additional fields to it, important to capture descriptions, dates and more all within the same point.
 You can do so by right-clicking your newly created layer, and proceeding with the *Attribute Table*.
 A newly created layer usually comes in empty, with just the *OBJECTID* and *Shape* columns created.
-Before doing anything else, click the *Field: Add* button to open the column editor and add additional fields as is done in [](fig:gis:add_new_fields).
+Before doing anything else, click the *Field: Add* button to open the column editor and add additional fields as is done in {numref}`fig:gis:add_new_fields`.

 ```{figure} assets/add_new_fields.gif
 :name: fig:gis:add_new_fields